 In the 21st century, aka the era of customer-centricity, it’s hard to think of a high-quality software product that does not use personal recommendations.
 This functionality is actively used for cross-selling and upselling and brings immense benefits to both the company and the customer.

-Personalized recommendations make the online shopping process much more pleasant.
+What is recommendation system?
+Recommender systems makes the online shopping process much more pleasant.
 Fast-food chains offer us new menu items based on the ones that we already tried, browsers track our search history and show the corresponding ads, and streaming services know which show is going to be your next favorite one.

 All that is possible due to the constant growth and development of the computational power and the Python machine learning technology.

+"Why do I need to use machine learning, after all?"
 Developers often ask this question at an early stage of developing a software product architecture.
 There are many important things to consider: what part of the app the intellectual module will be responsible for, what kind of load is expected and (probably the most important question) whether it is possible to avoid using ML.

-There is an unspoken rule: if the task can be solved without using Machine Learning algorithms and artificial neural networks, then do not use them.
+There is an unspoken rule: if the task can be solved without using machine learning algorithms and artificial neural networks, then do not use them.
 Judging by the experience of many well-established companies, an effective algorithm can solve the task faster and better than an ML&DL approach.

 The method’s efficiency depends on the data that is needed to teach the mathematical model and on the model’s learning time which may take up to several days.
 So it may actually turn out that the simplest algorithm can efficiently resolve the issue with no ML applied.